memphis-iis/datawhys-content-notebooks-python/README.md

 ## Contributing

 If you want to change/correct content, either create an issue describing your change or [use a `git` workflow to make the change](https://www.atlassian.com/git/tutorials/making-a-pull-request).

+##
+The DataWhys Project was supported by the National Science Foundation through Grant [1918751](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1918751&HistoricalAwards=false) to the University of Memphis